sureshchand12a/chp-ads-block-detector/README.md

 This will work for most of the ads block extension such as Adblock, AdBlock Plus, ghostery, etc

+This plugin will also works for opera built-in ads block extension.

 **Features:**

 * ☞ Doesn\'t any extension or library (Even jQuery)